What's Your Number? It's The Secret To Retirement Wealth

-On the plane flying from Paris to Panama last weekend, I read an article about a librarian who made the decision to take all of her money out of the stock market.
+On the plane flying from Paris to Panama earlier this month, I read an article about a librarian who made the decision to take all of her money out of the stock market.

-It’s not that she was worried about the stock market crashing.
-It’s that she reached her number.
+It’s not that she’s worried about the stock market crashing.
+It’s that she’s reached her number.

 As the woman explained, she’s accumulated the amount of money she feels she needs to live a comfortable life through her retirement.